 Limited Liability Companies: GmbH and the Mini-GmbH

-The limited liability GmbH is the most widely used business entity in Germany and is typically formed by establishment through a notary.
-The minimum share capital required is €25,000, of which 50% (€12,500) must be paid upon founding the company; the remaining 50% can be contributed at a later date.
-It is a requirement to pay the initial instalment in order to form a business.
+The classic limited liability GmbH is the most widely used business entity in Germany.
+The minimum share capital required is €25,000, of which 50% (€12,500) must be paid into the company’s bank account upon founding the company.
+The remaining 50% can be contributed at a later date.

 Foreign Funding Restrictions

 The German policy on foreign funding is relatively liberal.
-For example, if a foreign investor makes a bank transfer that exceeds the amount of €10,000, the bank may need to file an informatory report with the authorities, which would run in the background and unless the authorities see anything untoward, the client would not know about it.
-Any less than this amount, if transferred digitally, incurs no foreign investment-related restrictions.
-However, if the individual is bringing in cash exceeding €10,000, then it’s important to make certain AML (anti-money laundering) registrations with the customs officer at the port of entry and if exceeding €12,500, for statistical reasons, also with the federal bank.
+For example, if a foreign investor makes a bank transfer that exceeds the amount of €10,000, the bank may need to file an informatory report with the authorities, which would run in the background and unless the authorities see anything untoward, the German Federal Bank will not contact the client.
+Any amount below this threshold, if transferred digitally, incurs no foreign investment-related restrictions.
+However, if the individual is bringing in cash exceeding €10,000, then it’s important to make certain AML (anti-money laundering) registrations with the customs officer at the port of entry and if exceeding €12,500, for statistical reasons, also with the German Federal Bank.

 Shareholder Restrictions and Requirements